ganeshasrinivasd/wandr-ai-complete/README.md

 <div align="center">

-### ⭐ If this helped you plan an impossible trip, give us a star! ⭐
+### ⭐ If this inspired you or solved a problem, give us a star! ⭐

 Made with ❤️ and a lot of TypeScript